Our Trustee Board

 Jill enjoys being a Trustee as it means, if only in a small way, she contributes to the community of the Island.
 Jill is a member of 3 choirs and The Island Savoyards.

-Jane is a solicitor with over 30 years of experience gained in the charity sector, heading up a legal team for the largest cancer charity, as well in the private and public sectors.
-Jane is currently working in Portsmouth as a commercial property solicitor.
+Jane recently retired from her career as a solicitor, gaining over 30 years of experience in the charity sector, heading up a legal team for the largest cancer charity, as well in the private and public sectors.
 Outside of work Jane is passionate about the mountains and the sea; she skis and also helps with visits to her local lifeboat station.

-My reason for being a Trustee is my long connection with the NHS, in my role as a nurse for fifty-four years.
+Viv's reason for being a Trustee is her long connection with the NHS, in her role as a nurse for fifty-four years.

-Prior to retirement I became the lead nurse for Safeguarding and Dementia.
-It was during my time as a senior nurse that I became familiar with the charity work carried out by “The Friends” and each year I submitted bids for various pieces of vital equipment for our patients.
+Prior to retirement she became the lead nurse for Safeguarding and Dementia.
+It was during her time as a senior nurse that she became familiar with the charity work carried out by “The Friends” and each year she submitted bids for various pieces of vital equipment.